vascoguita/fmc-adc-100m14b4cha/doc/software/driver.rst

 fa_calib_period_s=NUMBER
-     The ADC has a periodic task that every 60 seconds adjusts the calibration data based on the currunt temperature.
-You can use this module paramter to pass your period in seconds.
+     The ADC has a periodic task that every 60 seconds adjusts the calibration data based on the current temperature.
+You can use this module parameter to pass your period in seconds.

 .. _zio: https://www.ohwr.org/project/zio
 .. _fmc: https://www.ohwr.org/project/fmc-sw